A farmer hired a young man to guard his sheep at night. He told him, “It’s a really easy job. Just sit and watch the

 “We did no such thing,” the wolf replied.
 “We only eat wild animals, not sheep.”

 And so, the shepherd, not having any proof that the wolves killed the sheep, lowered his weapon.
 He didn’t have the heart to kill an innocent pack of wolves.
 Breathing a heavy sigh, he returned to the farmer and paid him for the three sheep that he lost.

-That night, the shepherd was so exhausted from hunting all day that he leaned against the haystack, and fell into a deep sleep.
+That night, the shepherd was so exhausted from hunting all day that he sat against the haystack, and fell into a deep sleep.
 When he awoke at sunrise, three more sheep were missing.
 Then, to his great dismay, he found fresh wolf tracks in the mud.

 The shepherd went to the farmer and said, “I was so tired from hunting for the wolves that I fell asleep last night.
 And now three more sheep are missing.”

 The farmer, having no patience for incompetence, gave him an ultimatum: “Hunt down the wolves that did this!
 If you can’t find them, don’t bother coming back to work tonight.”

 The shepherd left at once, searched the forest all day, and as the sun was setting, he found the remains of a sheep.
 When he walked further, he came upon the same pack of wolves and raised his rifle.

-“Don’t shoot!” the leader of the pack pleaded with his tail held low.
+“Don’t shoot me!” the leader of the pack pleaded, his tail held low.
 “I’m innocent!”

 “You lied to me!” the shepherd said angrily.
 “I found sheep bones not far from here.”